Skype founder browses globe for next tech earner

 He said getting investment today was far easier than when he was starting Skype.
 It took him a year to secure funding, whereas today the most talented entrepreneurs with the best ideas could take their pick of investors.

-There is also increasing recognition that entrepreneurs might want to realise some of the value of their creations, something he said was lacking when Skype became successful.
+There is also increasing recognition that entrepreneurs might want to realize some of the value of their creations, something he said was lacking when Skype became successful.

 "There was really no IPO market and it was not really accepted for founders to sell some of their shares to get some money off the table," he said, adding that before Skype was sold to eBay, he could not even secure a mortgage on an apartment.